-- 1. Cleaning and sanitation inspections of all university-owned apartments will be done on a semi-annual basis and at other times through the year if sanitation issues are noted by university personnel or university-approved contractors. - 2.
-Routine cleaning and sanitation inspections of all apartments and houses will be conducted once a semester.
+- 1) Cleaning and sanitation inspections of all university-owned apartments will be done on a semi-annual basis and at other times through the year if sanitation issues are noted by university personnel or university-approved contractors. - 2) Routine cleaning and sanitation inspections of all apartments and houses will be conducted Once a semester.
 Residents will be notified by email of the time range when cleaning inspections will be conducted.
 Residents will be provided a copy of the inspection form which explains their cleaning responsibilities.
-Residents are encouraged to complete a self-inspection prior to the RA's inspection.

-- 3. Residents are required to pass the RA's inspection.
-Failure to pass the RA's inspection will result in a \$20.00 re-inspection charge per lessee. - 4.
-If the residence does not pass the RA's inspection, the apartment will be re-inspected by the Residence Director within the week following the RA's inspection.
-The \$20.00 re-inspection charge will be billed to each leaseholder's MyMav account. - 5.
-If the residence fails the Residence Director's re-inspection, it will be cleaned by a UTA approved contractor and the lessee(s) will be charged the required cleaning fees.

-Contracted cleaning service fees for an occupied residence are \$50 plus an additional \$10 for every item cleaned. - 6.
-Contracted cleaning services are not optional.
-Should a residence require contracted cleaning and the cleaning is refused, the leaseholder will be subject to a conduct referral for failure to comply with a university official.
-In addition, additional re-inspections charges may be charged to the lessee's account.
+Residents are encouraged to complete a self-inspection prior to the RA's inspection. - 3) Residents are required to pass the RA's inspection.
+Failure to pass the RA's inspection will result in a \$20.00 re-inspection charge. - 4) If the residence does not pass the RA's inspection, the apartment will be re-inspected by the Residence Director the week following the RA's inspection.
+The \$20.00 re-inspection charge will be billed to the leaseholder's MyMav account. - 5) If the residence fails the Residence Director's re-inspection, it will be cleaned by a UTA approved contractor and the leaseholder will be charged the required cleaning fees.
+Contracted cleaning service fees for an occupied residence are \$50 plus an additional \$10 for every item cleaned. - 6) Contracted cleaning services are not optional.
+Should a residence require contracted cleaning and the cleaning is refused, the leaseholder will be referred to the Office of Community Standards for failure to comply with a university official.
+In addition, additional re-inspections charges may be charged to the leaseholder's account.